Startup Domain Names: Buying the Right Domain Name

 Keep Your Domain Name Brief, Unique and Easy to Remember

-In the end, settle on a domain that’s unique.
+Try and settle on a domain that’s unique.
 The last thing that you need is for your domain to get confused with another site.
-This will also be certain that you won’t encounter any ownership issues.
+This will also ensure you won’t encounter any ownership issues.

 Research your Startup Domain Name

-Now that you’ve found a domain that fits your brand, you need to be 100 percent sure that it is available.
-One possible option would be to explore checkdomain.com, Domjax or copyright.gov.
+Now that you’ve found a domain that fits your brand, you need to be 100 percent sure it is available.
+One option would be to explore checkdomain.com, Domjax or copyright.gov.

 Add Modest Words Before or After Your Domain

-While you should keep away from pluralizing or hyphenating words since that will create confusion–and phrases such as “best” or “top,” there could be some minor alterations to make your domain stand out.
+While you should keep away from pluralizing or hyphenating words, as that will create confusion (“best” or “top” are also a little overused, too), there could be some minor alterations to make your domain stand out.

 Let’s say you have a car rental business located in Phoenix.
 You could search for a domain name that was on the line of phoenixrentals.com.